skyout/angular-image-dimensions/README.md

-angular-image-size
+angular-image-dimensions
 ------------------

-Angular Directive for getting and display displaying image dimensions in the view.
+Angular directive for getting and display displaying image dimensions in the view.

 Installation
 ------------